underlay/apg-expression-parser/README.md

 ### URIs

 Expressions written in the DSL typically need to use lots of URIs.
-There are two ways of writing a URI: you can write out the full, absolute URI by wrapping it in chevrons, like `<http://example.com/a/b#c>`, or you can use prefix definitions and a prefix-compacted form.
+There are two ways of writing a URI: you can write out the full, absolute URI by wrapping it in angle brackets, like `<http://example.com/a/b#c>`, or you can use prefix definitions and a prefix-compacted form.
 The following three examples are all equivalent:

 ```
 expr foo = <http://example.com/a/b#c>